 Common Acupuncture Q and A with Dr. Elisabeth Bastos – Your Naturopath and Acupuncturist since 2005

 Dr. B’s ND and Acupuncturist license allow two avenues for acupuncture coverage by health benefits in most cases.
-Direct billing is available when applicable and Dr B offers $20 acupuncture sessions when you run out of coverage or don’t have any to begin with…..her way of paying it forward and being able to offer care to all that have made the decision to their Best Self inside and out.
+Direct billing is available when applicable and we offer half rate acupuncture sessions when you run out of coverage or don’t have any to begin with.
+This allows our clients to more easily continue care that they value.

 Q – Can I address more than one health issue at a time with acupuncture?

-Q- What Are Some Conditions With Proven Success Using Acupuncture at The Bastos Natural Family Center?
+Q- What Are Some Conditions With Proven Success Using Acupuncture at The Bastos Natural Family Center of Canada?

-A- We value tracking case studies to not only ensure my techniques continue to be as effective as is possible.
-Here are just some cases that have had positive benefit keeping in mind that Chinese Medicine based Acupuncture is a whole medicine capable of supporting or treating most conditions:
+A- Here are just some cases that have had positive benefit using Chinese Medicine based Acupuncture that is a whole medicine capable of supporting or treating most conditions and neurology based acupuncture:

 Insomnia – Click this link https://www.facebook.com/PuslinchNaturopath/posts/1112660658864269

-Acute Pain on any body area from injury and surgury
+Pain on any body area from injury and surgury such as Sciatica

 Panic, shaking, neurological concerns including autoimmune (MS, Pandas etc)